Granjow/fmod-service/docs/audio.md

   video streams, not only audio, and supports low-latency audio.
 PipeWire can route media streams between applications and ALSA.
 Older applications using PulseAudio or JACK also run with PipeWire as it emulates them.

+Raspberry OS 12 uses PipeWire, status with routing is visible with `wpctl status`.

 https://forum.manjaro.org/t/understanding-pulseaudio-profiles-and-sinks/159259/4